gthmsrnvs/DECO2017/README.md

    ```bash
    node server.js
    ```
-This will run the bundled application suitable for production as it is more efficient.
+This will run the bundled application suitable for production.